Photo of my gratitude journal

 • Lowering symptoms of physical pain

-Personally, the biggest difference I noticed is my overall mood during the day.
-Turning my thoughts to the most cherished things in my life, and sometimes to the things that we do not notice or we take for granted has improved my life in many ways.
+The biggest difference I noticed after a couple of months is my overall mood during the day.
+Turning my thoughts to the most cherished things in my life, and sometimes to the things that we do not notice or we take for granted, has improved my life in many ways.

 • I am more regular with my exercise